Lenovo to buy Google's Motorola in China's largest tech deal

 The deal is subject to approval by both U.S. and Chinese authorities.

-On the Google front, the Internet company has struggled to turn around loss-making Motorola.
-Now it's willing to step back from the hardware arena and throw its weight behind handset makers that propagate its Android software, Kantar analyst Carolina Milanesi said.
+For Google, the sale represented a solution to a persistent headache as Motorola's losses widened in recent quarters.
+It also showed Google is willing to step back from the handset arena and throw its weight behind device makers that propagate its Android software, Kantar analyst Carolina Milanesi said.

 "It all points to Google thinking in the short run that they're better off betting on Samsung and keeping them close," Milanesi said.
 "And of course now they're enabling a second strong runner (Lenovo) in the Android ecosystem."

-Analysts had seen Google's Motorola acquisition as primarily a way to secure the company's trove of patents amid the technology sector's increasing legal battles.
+In 2012, analysts saw Google's Motorola acquisition as primarily a way to secure the company's trove of patents amid the technology sector's increasing legal battles - rather than a bona fide push into the handset business.

 Many industry observers were surprised that Google did not immediately sell the hardware division after the deal closed, choosing instead to operate Motorola a separate company.